cosmos/ibc-go/docs/requirements/ics27-multiplexed-requirements.md

 ## Assumptions and dependencies

-- Although having atomic transfer plus action workflows with Interchain Accounts is desirable, it is out of scope for these requirements as a solution is applicable to applications beyond Interchain Accounts alone.
+- Although having atomic transfer plus action workflows with Interchain Accounts is desirable, it is out of scope for these requirements, as a solution is applicable to applications beyond Interchain Accounts alone.
 - Migration of an existing Interchain Account using a prior version of Interchain Accounts that does not satisfy these requirements is not required.
 - Assumes use of the `x/accounts` sdk module.